T

 • Comfortable Walking ShoesEssential

-Evenings can be cool, especially outside of summer, and the Alhambra can be breezy.
+Mornings and evenings can be cool, especially outside of summer, while afternoons can be warm.

 Electronics